Flash has joined the Guardians of the Galaxy and even beginning his own space adventures as a "Space Knight".

 Guardians of the Galaxy

 Tony Stark ask Flash to join the Guardians of The Galaxy as representative of the Avengers in the space.
+There he learns of the symbioses' origins and receives an upgrade in power.

 As Venom, Flash has all the abilities of a Spider-Man including enhanced strength, speed, wall-crawling, and—unlike the original Spider-Man—he can generate his own webbing from his wrist.
 He is strong enough to engage Carnage in combat and tear the turret off a tank.
 He is also fast enough to dodge bullets from machine guns.
 He can also generate tendrils from the suit to hold multiple weapons, such as machine guns.
 He is also able to use the shape-changing properties of the suit in order to create bladed weapons similar to Carnage, and create disguises for himself, such as an A.I.M. agent's uniform.
 This makes it ideal for Flash to work as a secret agent for the government.
 Flash is also granted a healing factor thanks to symbiote.
 He has shown to regenerate missing eyes and heal from being disemboweled.